70 Years of Kind Hearts and Coronets

 The Blu-ray features many extras including an essay by writer & broadcaster Matthew Sweet (who presents Radio 3’s marvellous “Sound of Cinema“), on the differences he uncovered in the archives between the original draft screenplay and the final film.

-Art & Hue had the pleasure to delve into the archives for the Ealing Comedy “Kind Hearts & Coronets” to create stylish pop art prints of Joan Greenwood & Dennis Price, available in three sizes and 18 colours, as part of the Ealing comedies collection.
+Art & Hue had the pleasure to delve into the archives for the Ealing Comedy “Kind Hearts & Coronets” to create stylish pop art prints of Joan Greenwood, Valerie Hobson, & Dennis Price, available in three sizes and 18 colours, as part of the Ealing comedies collection.

 So charge your glasses with port and raise a toast to “Kind Hearts & Coronets” and the 70th anniversary!